 One of my principal interests is the application of renormalization techniques to the study of correlations in quasiperiodic quantum systems, strange nonchaotic attractors and the barrier billiard system.
 An early highlight of this research was the analysis of the so-called Ketoja-Satija orchid flower, a renormalization strange set, which governs the correlations of the fluctuations of the wave function for a generalized Harper equation with golden-mean frequency ratio.
 The SIAM orchid flower was used for the poster for the Snowbird meeting in 2007.

-One exciting byproduct of this project has been the analysis by my student Paul Verschueren of the so-called Sudler sine product for golden-mean rotation number.
+One exciting byproduct of this project has been the analysis by my former student Paul Verschueren of the so-called Sudler sine product for golden-mean rotation number.
 The product has application to diverse fields such as partition theory, Páde approximation & continued fractions, KAM theory and string theory, as well the renormalization theory of strange nonchaotic dynamical systems.

 My research in energy systems has followed two strands.
 The first, in which I have collaborated with colleagues and students at the OU has used System Dynamics modelling to analyse the long-term impact of renewable-energy policy options on the electricity system of São Miguel in the Azores, an exemplar ‘small island’ system.